kaydanko/AGI-Concept/README.md

-I present to you the AGI architecture I developed
+I present to you the AGI architecture developed by me

 # AGI Consciousness Framework